Zoo intern killed by lion 'died following her passion,' family says

 "Alex loved animals.
 Our beautiful, intelligent, passionate Alex had worked, unpaid, at several animal-related ventures," Black's aunt, Virginia Black, added.

+The family asked that those looking to honor Black donate to Wolf Park, which said in a statement Black would "be remembered as a strong, compassionate and dedicated woman with a heart-warming smile."

-Mindy Stinner, the executive director of Conservators Center, said during a news conference Sunday she was grateful to Black's family "for taking a deep breath and speaking with us."
+Mindy Stinner, the executive director of the center, said during a news conference Sunday she was grateful to Black's family "for taking a deep breath and speaking with us."

 "I can’t imagine the loss they're in," Stinner said.
 "I can’t imagine what it must feel like to be them.
 We only knew this person a short time and obviously was already devastating for us."